-- Significant experience writing fiction and essays to develop a fundamental understanding of writing as a process. - Been exposed to non-fiction as a literary form and have learned how to approach and digest information-laden texts.

-- Developed a deeper understanding of how to read a novel and come to see reading for understanding to be as important as their experience of reading for pleasure. - Developed an understanding of meaning, characterization, and plot development by reading aloud and performance of the text. - Become better spellers and communicators via the written word through purposeful word study and personal goal-setting. - Build stronger study skills through careful reading, note taking, and test preparation, not only in literature, but also across the curriculum.
+- Significant experience writing fiction and essays to develop a fundamental understanding of writing as a process. - Been exposed to non-fiction as a literary form and have learned how to approach and digest information-laden texts. - Developed a deeper understanding of how to read a novel and come to see reading for understanding to be as important as their experience of reading for pleasure. - Developed an understanding of meaning, characterization, and plot development by reading aloud and performance of the text. - Become better spellers and communicators via the written word through purposeful word study and personal goal-setting. - Build stronger study skills through careful reading, note taking, and test preparation, not only in literature, but also across the curriculum.

-Texts Used\: Flying Lessons & Other Stories; Healer of the Water Monster; various science fiction, dystopian, and horror short stories; Long Way Down; The Poet X, To Kill a

-Mockingbird; On the Come Up; student choice between Almost American Girl, Class

-Act, Hey, Kiddo, and This One Summer; A Midsummer Night's Dream
+Course Title:English 7Grade:7Texts Used:Flying Lessons & Other Stories; Healer of the Water Monster; various science fiction, dystopian, and horror short stories; Long Way Down; The Poet X, To Kill a Mockingbird; On the Come Up; student choice between Almost American Girl, Class Act, Hey, Kiddo, and This One Summer; A Midsummer Night's Dreamtexts subject to some change on a yearly basis texts subject to some change on a yearly